Dave Baker (Minnesota politician): Other political positions

 Baker was one of two Republican House members who voted in support of legislation to restore the right of undocumented immigrants to get driver's licenses in 2019.
+Baker opposed the bill when it passed the House again in 2023.

 Baker has called for law enforcement to have more authority over fentanyl.
 In 2021, he voted against a bill to legalize marijuana in Minnesota, citing it as a gateway drug that could lead to the use of dangerous substances like opioids.
 Baker also said he opposed legalization due to an increase in the use of vaping devices, especially among youth.
+He voted against legislation sponsored by Representative Matt Dean that would have eliminated MinnesotaCare, a public health care option.
+Baker sponsored legislation to invest in rural broadband expansion.

+Baker supported legislation that curbed increases in the minimum wage for tipped workers.
+He also voted for legislation that would block the cities of Minneapolis and St. Paul from increasing their minimum wage ordinances.

 COVID-19 pandemic

 Baker opposed state masking mandates, and told his employees not to ask about medical conditions or force customers to wear face masks.
-He criticized Governor Walz 's pandemic lockdown policy, and advocated ending all pandemic restrictions by May 2021.
+He authored legislation to limit the governor's use of executive powers, and criticized Governor Walz's pandemic lockdown policy, advocating that all pandemic restrictions end by May 2021.
 Baker's business received over $50,000 in Paycheck Protection Program (PPP) funds during the COVID-19 pandemic.